 - Thanksgiving Day and the day after

 - Christmas is determined by where it falls in the week.
-This year Christmas Eve will fall on Thursday and Christmas on Friday.
-We will be closed both of those days.
 We try to give staff persons two days at Christmas to spend with their families.
-We will post our hours well in advance in the December Newsletter, our face book page, and also in the building on the Parent Board.
+We will post our hours well in advance in the December Newsletter, our FaceBook page, and also in the building on the Parent Board.

 If the Holiday falls on a weekend day, we will be closed on either the preceding Friday or following Monday, unless otherwise posted well in advance.
 Holidays are paid days; our rates were calculated for the entire year, then divided by 52 weeks; thus there are no adjustments in your charges for holidays.